GiovanniFerrara/my-cv/content/side-projects/bread-plan.md

 ---
 title: Bread-Plan
 type: side_project
+order: 2
 ---

-[Open Source](https://github.com/GiovanniFerrara/bread-plan-backend) app to create receipes to make easier, for bread-baking lovers, to set the receipe steps subscribing to phone notifications, using the Google Calendar and OAuth APIs.
+[Open Source](https://github.com/GiovanniFerrara/bread-plan-backend) app to generate bread recipes, to nerdy bakers.
-Exposing a Graphql backend interface written with Typescript, making use of Postgres Sql as DB and deployed by using docker-compose.
+Exposing a Graphql backend interface written with Typescript, making use of Postgres Sql and deployment from containers.